MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

   A local copy of either the upstream or the forked repository.

 Continuous Integration
-  Testing that is run on github based on the changes in a pull request.
+  Testing that is run on GitHub based on the changes in a pull request.
 For simulation-sytems repositories, this is run in addition to local rose-stem testing.
 It is commonly referred to as CI.